How Much Does Attic Fan Installation Cost in 2025?

 Labor

-Installation may require the expertise of more than one contractor.
-Labor rates vary based on your chosen model and your existing home features.
+Installing an attic fan may require the expertise of more than one contractor, and labor rates vary based on the model you choose and your home's existing features.

-You may also need to hire an electrician to connect your electric or solar unit to your home's electricity source.
-Your pro can also mount and connect solar panels.
-Wiring will take at least one hour at approximately $50 to $100 per hour.
+You may also need to hire an electrician to connect your electric or solar unit to your home's electrical system.
+Installing an electric or solar fan costs an average of $65 to $85 per hour, and wiring takes at least one hour.

 Attic Size

 The size of your attic will affect the unit you purchase.
-Larger attics will require larger, more powerful fans; you’ll see cubic feet per minute (CFM) as the measurement of a fan’s power.
+Larger attics will require larger, more powerful fans; cubic feet per minute (CFM) is the measurement of a fan’s power.

 For example, a 1,000-square-foot attic may only need a fan rated at 700 to 800 CFM, while a 2,000-square-foot attic would need double (1,400 to 1,600 CFM).
 The higher the CFM, the higher the price.